Earth, Ocean, & Atmospheric Sciences

 University of British Columbia

-Learning to integrate geophysics into engineering projects using a comprehensive set of interactive, online, scenario-based resources part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Activities
+Learning to integrate geophysics into engineering projects using a comprehensive set of interactive, online, scenario-based resources part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Activities

-Active learning strategies for enhancing the integration of geoscience and engineering part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Essays
+Active learning strategies for enhancing the integration of geoscience and engineering part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Essays

 Francis Jones, Earth, Ocean and Atmospheric Sciences, University of British ColumbiaMy current position in the Earth, Ocean and Atmospheric Sciences Department (EOAS) at UBC involves course, curriculum and ...